-It should be noted that Article 6.11, and specifically Article 6.11.6.2, does not permit the use of Appendices A and B because the applicability of these provisions to tub girders has not been demonstrated; however Appendices C and D are applicable.
-Flow charts for flexural design of steel girders according to the new provisions, along with a revised outline giving the basic steps for steel-bridge superstructure design, are provided in Appendix C. Appendix C may provide a useful reference for tub girder design.
-Fundamental calculations for flexural members have been relocated from the specification to a new Appendix D.
+It should be noted that Article 6.11, and specifically Article 6.11.6.2, does not permit the use of Appendices A6 and B6 because the applicability of these provisions to tub girders has not been demonstrated; however Appendices C6 and D6 are generally applicable.
+Flow charts for flexural design of steel I-girders, along with an outline giving the basic steps for steel-bridge superstructure design, are provided in Appendix C6.
+Appendix C6 may provide a useful reference for tub girder design.
+Fundamental calculations for flexural members are contained in Appendix D6.

-Example calculations demonstrating the provisions of Article 6.10, pertaining to I-girder design, is provided in the Steel Bridge Design Handbook Design Example 1.
+Example calculations demonstrating the provisions of Article 6.10, pertaining to I-girder design, are provided in the Steel Bridge Design Handbook Design Example 1.
 This section will highlight several of the provisions of the AASHTO LRFD as they relate to tub girder design.

-One significant change that occurred in the AASHTO LRFD Third Edition from previous AASHTO LRFD Specifications is the inclusion of the lateral flange bending stress in the design checks.
-The provisions of Articles 6.10 and 6.11 have provided a unified approach for consideration of major axis bending and flange lateral bending, for both straight and curved bridges.
+One significant change that occurred in the AASHTO LRFD Third Edition from previous AASHTO LRFD Specifications was the inclusion of the flange lateral bending stress in the design checks.
+The provisions of Articles 6.10 and 6.11 now provide a unified approach for consideration of major axis bending and flange lateral bending, for both straight and curved bridges.
 Even for straight tub girder bridges, the top flange can be subjected to significant lateral bending stresses during construction.
 Bottom flange lateral bending stresses tend to be quite small, due to the width of the bottom flange, and can typically be ignored.
 Top flange lateral bending is caused by the outward thrust due to web inclination, wind load, temporary support brackets for deck overhangs, and from the lateral bracing system.

 The constructibility provisions of Article 6.11.3 have been significantly changed from the constructibility provisions in the previous Specifications.
 Although the specified checks are similar in some regard, the arrangement of the provisions is much easier to follow and implement.
 In addition to providing adequate strength, the constructibility provisions ensure that nominal yielding does not occur and that there is no reliance on post-buckling resistance for main load-carrying members during critical stages of construction.
 The AASHTO LRFD specifies that for critical stages of construction, both compression and tension flanges must be investigated, and the effects of top flange lateral bending should be considered when deemed necessary by the Engineer.
-For noncomposite top flanges in compression, constructability design checks ensure that the maximum combined stress in the flange will not exceed the minimum yield strength, the member has sufficient strength to resist lateral torsional and flange local buckling, and that web-bend buckling will not occur.
-For noncomposite bottom flanges in compression, during critical stages of construction, local buckling of the flange is checked; in addition to web-bend buckling resistance.
-For noncomposite top and bottom flanges in tension, constructability design checks make certain that the maximum combined stress will not exceed the minimum yield strength of the flanges during construction.
+For noncomposite top flanges in compression, constructibility design checks ensure that the maximum combined stress in the flange will not exceed the minimum yield strength, the member has sufficient strength to resist lateral torsional and flange local buckling, and that web-bend buckling will not occur.
+For noncomposite bottom flanges in compression, during critical stages of construction, local buckling of the flange is checked; in addition to the web-bend buckling resistance.
+For noncomposite top and bottom flanges in tension, constructability design checks make certain that the maximum combined stress will not exceed the minimum specified yield strength of the flanges during construction.